dvoytik/kompusim/README.md

 # Kompusim

-Kompusim is a simple CPU / SoC ISA level simulator with focus on education and debugging functionality.
+Kompusim is a work-in-progress simple CPU / SoC ISA level simulator with focus on education and debugging functionality.
 Currently, it supports only `RISC-V` ISA.

 There are GUI and TUI (terminal user interface) versions of the simulator.
-It is still heavily under construction.
+GUI is currently the primary focus and TUI is lagging behind in debugging and learning capabilities.

 See [screenshots](https://github.com/dvoytik/kompusim/wiki/Screenshots).